My Baby Won’t Wake Up but Is Still Breathing – What To Do

 Sleepy Baby: When To Worry

-There is a time to be concerned when your infant won’t wake, even if he is breathing.
+There is a time to be concerned when your infant won’t wake, even if she is breathing.

-If you have tried to gently wake your baby and then moved onto more aggressive attempts, such as taking off their onesie or attempting to change their diaper, then you need to call for help.
+If you have tried to gently wake your baby and then moved on to more aggressive attempts, such as taking off their onesie or changing their diaper, and were unable to wake your baby, you need to call for help.

 It may not be easy to wake up a newborn, and typical sounds around the house probably won’t do it, but it should not be impossible.